-Our aim is that teachers will incorporate I.C.T. whenever possible in the EAL lessons.
+Our aim is that we incorporate I.C.T. whenever possible in the EAL lessons.
 More and more EFL books come with online support which is often interactive.
-The main EAL room has five computers dedicated to regular use in the support of class books.
-The Computers are extensively used in the 'process' writing technique used to develop creative writing, discursive writing and persuasive writing.
-With this pupils develop their keyboard and word processing skills.
-It must be stressed the Common Entrance EAL exam is 100% computer based.
-Reading and writing is done through the computer.
-Even listening and speaking involves the use of the computer.
+The main EAL room has a smart board and a laptop we use regularly in the support of class books.